 Homesickness is a thing.

 The smallest things start to overwhelm you with homesickness.
 You’ll miss things you never thought you’d miss.
 You’ll long for home, and familiarity.
 You’ll smile with comfort every time you find some sort of treat from back home and you’ll creepily eye strangers in public if you hear even a hint of a familiar accent in their voice.
+Feeling extremely homesick can contribute to developing depression, so you will have to find ways to manage the homesickness.

 You will start to glorify home.